Xarenir/conflict_resolution/README.md

 # conflict_resolution

-## this is a subheading
+## this is a subheading part 2: the remix

 very difficult mini project.
-Cant figure it out at all!
+Still, managed to figure it out!